coolblock/vpsVivo/README.md

 # Troubleshooting

-99 percent of the time, a problem is because of invalid private key or a mistake on the the cold wallet (the controlling wallet).
+99 percent of the time, if it does not start, the problem is because of invalid private key or a mistake on the the cold wallet (the controlling wallet).

+If you have made a mistake with your privatekey,

+nano conf=/etc/masternodes/vivo_n1.conf

+Go the the bottom and fix it
+control x to save
+and then type in

+reboot

+That will restart everything.

+Remember you can type in

+reboot

+to restart the system.

+The first troubleshooting script to run is

+/root/vpsVIVO/overAllMnStat.sh

+It will tell you what it ran and what the result was.

 To see if the deamon is running: service vivo_n1 status